NodeJS Fake User-Agents: How to Manage User Agents When Scraping

 When scraping a website, you also need to set user-agents on every request as otherwise the website may block your requests because it knows you aren't a real user.

-In the case of SuperAgent, when you send a request by default it doesn't include a User-Agent.
-This will clearly identify that the request isn't being made with a real browser.
+In the case of most NodeJS HTTP clients like Node-Fetch, SuperAgent, Got, Axios, and Request-Promise, when you send a request with them using their default settings they clearly identify that the request is being made with their library in the user-agent string.

 'User-Agent': '',